-What tax do I pay on savings income?
+What tax do I pay on savings and dividend income?

-Savings income can come from a number of different sources.
+Savings and dividend income can come from a number of different sources.
 This section explains those sources and what tax you have to pay on them.

 Savings income includes interest from: